Kinds of Bullying

 - Take a deep breath, look the bully in the eye and say, “I don’t like it when you ____.
 Stop or I will tell ______.”

 - Invite the person who is being bullied to join you and your group.

 - Say something good to and about the person who is being bullied.

 - Go to an adult who will listen to you.
 Reporting isn’t tattling; you’re keeping someone safe.

-- Don’t laugh at bullying behavior or give the bully any attention for his/her behavior.
+- Don’t laugh at bullying behavior or give the person acting like a bully any attention for his/her behavior.

 - Say something, do something, or tell someone.

 Remember: Bystanders can dramatically change a bullying situation.
 Be someone’s hero!